What is STI? RASSTI vs ROSY

 What are RASSTI and ROSY?

 RASSTI is a review and approval system for Scientific and Technical Information, or STI, that is a product of LANL programmatic work and intended for release outside the laboratory.
 It assigns numbers for LA-UR (Los Alamos–Unlimited Release) documents and LA-CP (Los Alamos–Controlled Publication) documents which are unclassified but controlled.
 The resulting documents are collected in our institutional repository and are made available to appropriate audiences.
 What goes to OSTI DOE.
+For questions or concerns you can reach the RASSTI team at rassti@lanl.gov.

 PD1022 (pdf) describes the Review and Release of Scientific and Technical Information (STI).